 - Minimal Bounce For Better Quality Bumpers – The better the quality of your plates, the less they’re going to bounce overall.
 You definitely want this as sometimes one side bounces higher than the other and can smack you in your shins.
 I’m talking from experience here, trust me!

-- Cheaper Bumpers Are Harder To Load Because Of Their Width – I’m sure you’ve seen tons of pictures and videos of people lifting with massive bumpers that make it look like the person is lifting a ton of weight, right?
+- Cheaper Bumpers Are Harder To Load Because Of Their Width – I’m sure you’ve seen tons of pictures and videos of people lifting with massive weights that make it look like the person is lifting a ton of weight, right?
 But then, in reality, it’s like 225 on Deadlift.
-Which is still an impressive lift for many people, but it looks like a lot more with those wider bumpers.
-If all you have are those types of plates, it’s going to be difficult to lift heavier weights when you literally can’t add any more plates to the bar.
+This is still an impressive lift for many people, but it looks like a lot more with those wider bumpers.
+If all you have are those types of plates, it’s going to be difficult to lift heavier weights when you literally can’t add any more plates to the barbell.
 I’m just saying!

 Bumper Plates Vs Olympic Plates